High-Intensity-Prototyping-Labs/CEX.DEV/readme.md

 **Amendments since the previous version (v2.1)**
-0. Polymorphism was re-introduced (v2.1.0):
+1. Polymorphism was re-introduced (v2.1.0):
   - To support the `Type::from(...)` feature.
   - This would also support multiple ways to `Type::make(...)` a struct.

 **Amendments to the previous version (v2.2)**
-0. Introduction of templating with caveats (v2.2.0):
+1. Introduction of templating with caveats (v2.2.0):
   - Introduced **Explicit template specialization** as an allowed feature.
   - This comes with the caveat of NO header function definitions.
   - Banned **Implicit templates** and **Header function definitions**.
   - The motive for this is simple: terrible compile times and the blasphemy of writing source code in headers.
   - Added the `free` special method.
   - Exists as the associated method equivalent of the destructor.
   - Some structs allocate / open / initialize things which need to be deallocated / closed / uninitialized.
-1. Tighter usage of `using` directives and `namespace` aliasing (v2.2.1):
+ 2. Tighter usage of `using` directives and `namespace` aliasing (v2.2.1):
   - To avoid polluting header files, `using` directives must be used inside of source files (never header files).
   - Other standards also agree that `using namespace` should _never_ be used.
   - Namespace aliasing (by `namespace X = std::whatever`) is OK in source files.

 **Amendments to the previous version (v2.3)**
-0. Introduced guidelines for compile flags during development (v2.3.0):
+1. Introduced guidelines for compile flags during development (v2.3.0):
   - Half of the battle is getting the compiler on your side – these are just starter guidelines.
+2. Standard updating automation introduced (v2.3.1).
+3. Formatting fix (error in the markdown) (v2.3.2).
 # Motive
 C++ is a powerful tool.
 Some may argue too powerful.
 Constraints in a setting of abundance can prevent mind-splintering and inconsistent paradigms.